airbnb/swift/swift.md

 }

 // RIGHT
-// easier to read more clear that there are side effects of setting class MyClass {
+// easier to read and clearer that there are side effects of setting or nontrivial computation going on class MyClass {
-  func someValue() {
+  func someValue() -> Int {
   }

-  func setSomeValue() {
+  func setSomeValue(newValue: Int) {
   }
 }
 ```